apache/mesos/docs/upgrades.md

 ## Upgrading from 0.19.x to 0.20.x.

-NOTE: The Mesos API has been changed slightly in this release.
+**NOTE**: The Mesos API has been changed slightly in this release.
 The CommandInfo has been changed (see below), which makes launching a command more flexible.
 The 'value' field has been changed from _required_ to _optional_.
 However, it will not cause any issue during the upgrade (since the existing schedulers always set this field).

 ```
 message CommandInfo {